 Sridhar (Sri) Krishnan received the B.E. degree in Electronics and Communication Engineering from the College of Engineering, Guindy, Anna University, Chennai, India, in 1993, and the M.Sc. and Ph.D. degrees (with student fellowship from Alberta Heritage Foundation for Medical Research) in Electrical and Computer Engineering from The University of Calgary, Calgary, Alberta, Canada, in 1996 and 1999 respectively.
 Sri Krishnan joined Ryerson University in July 1999, and is currently a Professor in the Department of Electrical and Computer Engineering.
-Since July 2011, he is an Associate Dean (Research) for the Faculty of Engineering and Architectural Science.
+Since July 2011, he is an Associate Dean (Research and Development) for the Faculty of Engineering and Architectural Science.
 He is also the Co-Director of the Institute for Biomedical Engineering, Science and Technology (iBEST) and an Affiliate Scientist at the Keenan Research Centre in St. Michael's Hospital, Toronto.

 Since January 2002 Sri Krishnan held various administrative leadership positions in the Department of Electrical and Computer Engineering and the Faculty of Engineering and Architectural Science.
 In 2010-2011, Sri Krishnan held Visiting Appointments in University of Rennes 1 (France), Grenoble Institute of Technology (France) and Indian Institute of Technology (Madras).
-Sri Krishnan is a registered Professional Engineer in the Province of Ontario, and is a Senior Member of IEEE (EMBS, SP, and CAS societies) and a Member of IET.
-He is the Founding Chair of IEEE Signal Processing Society, Toronto Section and Region 7 (Canada), and a Founding Member of the IEEE Engineering in Medicine and Biology Society, Toronto Section.
+Sri Krishnan is a registered Professional Engineer in the Province of Ontario, and is a Senior Member of IEEE (EMBS and SP societies).
+He was the Founding Chair (2005-2015) of IEEE Signal Processing Society, Toronto Section and Region 7 (Canada), and a Founding Member of the IEEE Engineering in Medicine and Biology Society, Toronto Section.
 He currently serves as a Technical Committee Member (Biomedical Signal Processing) of IEEE EMBS.